proofit404/dependencies/docs/why.md

 ```

-It's readable and straightforward solution.
-What could possible go
+It's a readable and straightforward solution.
+What can possibly go wrong?
-wrong?

-It's hard to change and extend this code.
+Problem is that this code is difficult to change and extend.

-For example you need to add SMS and push notifications in addition to
+For example, you need to add SMS and push notifications in addition to
 plain text emails.
+To do that, you'll have to add a handful of different
-There is a lot of different conditions added to this
-simple default path.
+conditions to this simple default path.

-Push notification to the mobile app should be written in the markdown
+Push notification to the mobile app should be written in Markdown
-format, SMS requires plain text, email needed HTML in addition to the
+format, SMS requires plain text, and email needs HTML in addition to
 plain text.
-Users should be able to choice their preferred notification
+Users should be able to choose their preferred notification
 method.

-How we can change this code above to match new requirements?
+How can we change the code above to match new requirements?

-We have problems on all three layers of your code.
-All `purchase`,
+We have problems on all three layers of the code: `purchase`,
-`notify_user` and `send_notification` should be changed in some way.
+`notify_user` and `send_notification` functions have to be changed.

 1. **Add conditions to all parameters to all layers of the code.**
    This will end up with messy code which is even harder to extend.
 No
-   one want `purchase` function to have 12 arguments.
-No one want to
+   one wants `purchase` function to have 12 arguments.
+No one wants to
    wonder why `send_email` function accepts phone number.
-No one want
+No one wants
    to read 7 `if` statements in the `notify_user` function when they
-   about to add eighth condition.
+   are about to add eighth condition.
 2. **Add context variable instead of another argument.** This little
    `ctx` argument instead of email address, phone number, product
    price and shipment destination will save us a lot of typing between
    function calls.
 But we still have bunch of `if` statements.
-3. **Copy-paste this module and reimplement each feature separately.**
+3. **Copy-paste this module and re-implement each feature separately.**
    Each feature will be readable and simple on it's own, but you will
-   regret this decision when usage of the `request_payment` or
+   regret this decision when usage of `request_payment` or
-   `calculate_price` changed.
+   `calculate_price` changes.

 But we still have the same problem.
 We can't substitute implementation
 details of low level code without changing high level policies.
 Let's